paidinesh7/dineshpai.in/content/blog/Indian financial service in numbers.md

 ![2Blog17](https://github.com/paidinesh7/dineshpai.in/assets/79692173/8d7ad3da-46bf-458f-b00d-f0f064396b32)

-The rapid growth of fintech can also be attributed to favourable macroeconomic and demographic factors, including rising middle class with higher disposable incomes to buy, borrow, save and invest more; increasing mobile access and digital adoption; abundant financial services and technology talent in the country; availability of equity and debt capital; and above all, government initiatives and regulatory efforts to create a conducive environment.
+The rapid growth of fintech can also be attributed to favourable macroeconomic and demographic factors, including a rising middle class with higher disposable incomes to buy, borrow, save and invest more; increasing mobile access and digital adoption; abundant financial services and technology talent in the country; availability of equity and debt capital; and above all, government initiatives and regulatory efforts to create a conducive environment.

 Here are a couple of subcategories I wanted to list out in terms of market sizes,